Downtown cityscape of Phoenix, Arizona, USA

 Chemotherapy for Glioblastomas

-At Barrow, we offer a Brain Cancer Survivorship Program to foster relationships between families who have been affected by brain tumors and provide ongoing support.
+Finally, we also offer a Brain Cancer Survivorship Program to foster relationships between families affected by brain tumors and provide ongoing support.

 How common are glioblastomas?

-Glioblastomas represent about 15 percent of primary brain tumors, making them the most common primary brain tumor.
+Glioblastomas represent about 15 percent of primary brain tumors, making them the most common primary brain tumor, or a tumor that begins in the brain versus spreading to the brain from another part of the body.

 Who gets glioblastomas?